Mikay711/DPP_Deliv4/README.md

 # Deliverable 4: Aggregation and Output Formatting

 This repository contains code and aggregated outputs for Deliverable 4, demonstrating data aggregation and saving outputs in multiple formats.
-The datasets used are:
+The dataset used is:
 - **Spotify Most Streamed Songs 2023**

 ## Structure